Josverl/micropython-magic/readme.md

          https://ipywidgets.readthedocs.io/en/7.x/examples/Widget%20Asynchronous.html#Updating-a-widget-in-the-background
    - [ ] long running via mqtt / async / folder mount ?
  - [ ] is there a way to avoid needing to set %%micropython on all cells ?
+ - [ ] %timeit / %%timeit for micropython code

 Samples
    - [x] Install